-Notwithstanding the references to HVDC Systems and Network Operators etc., elsewhere in Appendix 1, this suggests that the ESO only actually intend that its interim process be applied to generators and not, for example, to interconnectors or Network Operators.

-If so this would, in our view, be discriminatory.
+Notwithstanding the references to HVDC Systems and Network Operators etc., elsewhere in Appendix 1, this suggests that the ESO only actually intend that its interim process be applied to Generators and not, for example, to interconnectors or Network Operators.
+If so this would, in the view of the Proposer, be discriminatory.